Digital Rights Management, Meet Digital Asset Management

 Terms of Service

-A digital asset management software can let you cover yourself legally by adding Terms of Service to assets.
+A DAM solution can let you cover yourself legally by adding Terms of Service to assets.
 You can have users check that they’ve reviewed Terms of Service or even include Terms of Service as a required part of downloads.

 External usage